prjctimg/huetiful/docs/content/pages/index.md

 - Filter collections of color according to different properties i.e hue,saturation etc
 - Sort colors according to their properties like luminance and hue.
-- Create colors from templated values like pastels, hueshifted color scales etc
+- Create colors from template values like pastels, hueshifted color scales, paired schemes etc!
 - Reference to all colors in the default TailwindCSS palette with every shade as a function!
-- Categorize colors using their properties such as temperature and achromaticity
+- Categorize colors using their properties such as temperature and achromatic/chromatic .
 - And much more.
-See the docs [here](https://prjctimg.github.io/huetiful)

 ## Installation